Barre Chords

 Why is it an E shape?

 Because it derives from the E major chord you are already familiar with.
-This is a normal E major:
+The chord chart you see here is of a normal E major.

 And as with the original E minor you have probably learned already, you can take the E minor shape, and apply it to your bar chord, by lifting your second finger off the fretboard, so that string is held by your bar as well.